LNQuynh1009/Wazuh-MCP-Server/README.md

 The features are still being developed.
 To use it please config your claude_desktop_config.json.

 *!!!
 Important note: if you want to use soc-pipeline.py make sure you have wazuh and the hive (5.2) installed.
 And please configed the .env file in the same folder as the soc-pipeline.py.
+The AI feature (Claude) is coming soon.

 Available tools in this MCP Server: